What is RHAM Youth Football and Cheer?

-Statistically, youth Football is safer than organized soccer, with 12% fewer injuries per capita among 5-15 year-olds.
-The NCFL uses a grade/age schematic.
+Statistically, youth football is safer than organized soccer, with 12% fewer injuries per capita among 5-15 year-olds.
+The SNEYFC uses a grade/age schematic.
 This means that your child will be playing against children that are around their same age and grade level.
 The Institute of Sports Medicine and Athletic Trauma in New York completed a youth football injury survey in 71 towns covering over 5,000 players in 1998.
 The injury experience of 5,128 boys (8 to 15 years of age, weight 50-150 lbs.) shows an injury rate of roughly 1.33 injuries per team per year with no catastrophic injuries taking place.

 What About Concussions?

 Concussions are an important topic at all levels of football recently.
 Many studies conducted have found that concussions occur more frequently in practice than in games, this is most likely attributed to poor coaching and the selection of drills.
 To address the deficiency of coaches, all coaches are now required to complete multiple certification courses which emphasize safety and concussion awareness.
 The RHAM Youth Football and Cheer program has enrolled in USA Football’s “Heads Up Football” program in order to guarantee the highest degree of safety for all participants.
 To learn more, please go to http://www.usafootball.com/headsup

 What other types of events does RYFC sponsor?

 RYFC sponsors several enjoyable events in which parents, players and cheerleaders can participate.
 The Friday before the first home game, RYFC sponsors a Pep Rally for all squads and families.
 In addition, RYFC also offers discounted tickets to certain UCONN football games.
 Finally, at the end of the season, the RYFC Board hosts an Awards Ceremony where all players are recognized for all their hard work over the season.
 Please check RYFC's Events Calendar for the most up-to-date information.